The highly regulated chemicals sector is a truly global business.

 Over the past four years we have advised on more cross-border deals in the chemicals sector than any of our competitors.
 Our track record in transactional work is complemented by specialist expertise in the areas of law that are key for chemicals companies – anti-trust, dispute resolution, intellectual property rights, outsourcing, tax, environmental law and real estate.

-To discuss legal issues with Linklaters’ global chemicals team, please contact sector leaders Dan Tyrer or Thomas McGrath.
+To discuss legal issues with Linklaters’ global chemicals team, please contact sector leaders Dan Tyrer.

 You can find out more about Linklaters’ chemicals capabilities from sector manager Clare Gosalves on (44 20) 7456 2608.